Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Origin

-The Selaginella plants occur mostly in the tropical regions of the world, with a handful of species to be found in the arctic-alpine zones of both hemispheres.
-A few species of Salaginella are desert plants known as "resurrection plants" which curl up in a tight, brown or reddish ball during dry times and uncurl and turn green in the presence of moisture.
+Selaginella plants occur mostly in the tropical regions of the world, with a handful of species to be found in the arctic-alpine zones of both hemispheres.

-Creeping Moss (Selaginella) are non-toxic to both humans and pets as indicated by ASPCA.
-They are safe to grow indoors.
+No. Selaginella are non-toxic to both humans and pets as indicated by ASPCA.
+They are safe to grow in a home where there are children, cats, dogs and other pets.

 Some of the common species of Selaginella are the trailing types like Selaginella uncinata (Blue-green Peacock Fern).
 Selaginella apoda (pale green and moss-like).
 Selaginella kraussiana aurea (the yellow-green Spreading Clubmoss).